monacca1/nuggit/README.md

   model you do not work on master, however, for your workflow it maybe appropriate to merge into master (default tracking branch) and then push.
 - create and checkout a new branch
+  - `nuggit checkout -b <branch_name>`
-  - this will create the branch in the root repository and in all submodules.
+  - This will create the branch in the root repository and in all submodules based on the currently checked out branch and commit.
+  This is analgous to the git checkout -b command but operates across all submodules.
+  - This command can be executed anywhere in the repository and the behavior is not specific to the location where the command is executed.
   - example:
     - `nuggit checkout -b JIRA-XYZ`
 - checkout an explicit file